Are you looking for a contractor?

 Stain or paint the palettes before you adhere them to the plywood, matching or contrasting the decor of your home.
 Since the palettes themselves are inexpensive, make sure to experiment with assorted colours and shades of paint.
 Or keep things rustic and simple sand-down palettes for a rustic vibe.

-Get 3 renovation quotes for your decorative wall covering project
+Get 3 quotes for your interior design project

-RenoQuotes.com will put you in contact with 3 reliable contractors for your wall covering project.
-Fill in the form on our homepage (it only takes a few minutes), and you will receive quotes from trusted professionals.
+RenoQuotes.com can help you get quotes for your interior design project.
+By submitting your project, we’ll put you in contact with top-rated contractors.
+Fill in the form on the homepage (it only takes a few minutes) and get estimates from trusted professionals.

 Dial 1-844 828-1588 to speak with one of our customer service representatives.